 Impressive as all that is, the Galaxy S20 FE isn't without its flaws.
 Its plastic rear panel doesn't feel as premium as the glass backs of some other flagship smartphones.
 There's no 3.5mm audio port either, so you're stuck with wireless earphones.
 However, these minor shortcomings don't change that the Galaxy S20 FE is a better buy than the Galaxy S10 any day.

-There's no denying the fact that Samsung's newest Galaxy S21 is one of the best (if not, the best) Android smartphones money can buy in 2021.
-Its biggest highlight is the Snapdragon 888 chipset, Qualcomm's latest top-of-the-line SoC, allowing for even faster performance, better battery efficiency, and new camera capabilities.
-Speaking of cameras, the Galaxy S21 features a better 64MP telephoto sensor, a massive upgrade over the 12MP unit found on older models like the Galaxy S20 FE.
+There's no denying the fact that Samsung's Galaxy S22 is still one of the best Android smartphones money can buy in 2022.
+Its biggest highlight is the Snapdragon 8 Gen 1 chipset, Qualcomm's (current) latest top-of-the-line SoC, allowing for even faster performance, better battery efficiency, and new camera capabilities.
+Speaking of cameras, the Galaxy S22 features a better 10MP telephoto sensor, a massive upgrade over the 12MP unit found on older models like the Galaxy S20 FE.
 The triple-lens primary camera setup is also fantastic as an overall package, supporting up to 8K video recording.
-You also get a 6.2-inch Dynamic AMOLED display that makes the phone a bit easier to handle with one hand.
+You also get a 6.1-inch Dynamic AMOLED display that makes the phone a bit easier to handle with one hand.

-Talking about price, the base model of Galaxy S21 is available unlocked from Best Buy for $800.
-However, both Amazon and Samsung's own online store currently have it available for a much lower price.
-If you can snag one for the same amount (or even a bit more) as the Galaxy S10, it's pointless to even think about getting a Galaxy S10 in 2021.
+Talking about price, the base model of the Galaxy S22 is available unlocked from many of your favorite retailers, including Best Buy for $700.
+However, Samsung is constantly running new trade-in promotions to bring the price down even lower.
+If you can snag one for the same amount (or even a bit more) as the Galaxy S10, it's pointless to even think about getting a Galaxy S10 in 2022.

 Modern Samsung for less